 President’s House, front

 Roses will be distributed to seniors.
-Seniors will then form two lines along the driveway, across Paradise Road and up to the Emerson House Archway in preparation for the Alumnae Parade and Ivy Day procession.
+Seniors will then form two lines along the driveway, across Paradise Road and up to the Emerson House archway in preparation for the Alumnae Parade and Ivy Day procession.
 Seniors should wear all-white attire and dark shoes.
 Please be on time.

-8:45 a.m. | Alumnae Parade assembly
+8:45 a.m. | Alumnae Parade Assembly

 Chapin Drive, between the Campus Center and College Lane

-9:15 a.m. | Alumnae Parade & Senior Class Procession
+9:15 a.m. | Alumnae Parade

-Led by the Festival Band, alumnae march toward the President’s House and the quadrangle, through the double lines of the senior class.
+Led by the Festival Band, alumnae march toward the president’s house and the quadrangle, through the double lines of the senior class.
 Alumnae proceed through the Emerson House archway, around the quadrangle and past the reviewing stand on Martha Wilson House steps.
 Junior ushers follow the alumnae through the lines of seniors, leading the seniors into the quadrangle and past the reviewing stand.

 Following the route of the alumnae, the senior class will be led by the junior ushers carrying the ivy chain into the quadrangle, past the reviewing stand, and will then be seated.